AOEpeople/techradar/radar/2023-09-01/service-mesh.md

 title:      "Service Mesh"
 ring:       trial
 quadrant:   platforms-and-aoe-services
 tags:       [architecture, devops, security]
 ---

-We are using Service Meshes now in multiple projects.
-Especially mTLS is a great feature that we feel almost all projects will benefit from.
+We have implemented Service Meshes in multiple projects.
+In particular, mTLS is a valuable feature that we believe almost all projects can benefit from.